Sound House

 Different control stations

-▸ Tasking through Live Video Streaming
+▸ Tasking through Live Cam Feedback

 In Sound House, the space is activated by a series of tasks.
 They are practical works around different stations, performing by puppets and performers, such as bricklaying, coding, shaping walls, inspecting space and writing notes.
 One of the station is video live streaming, in which the performer and I created several tasks through out the show.
 The simplified tasks were inspired by the duties of missile technicians, including: writing codes, inspecting maps and diagrams, folding rocket origami, scanning documents and more.